PointCloudYC/Pointnet_Pointnet2_pytorch/EE.md

 - download data; download data to a local folder, then make a soft link to data under current project. (check scripts/download-xx.sh)
 - run code; `python train_cls.py --model pointnet2_cls_ssg --normal --log_dir pointnet2_cls_ssg`
  - can not run the msg model since CUDA OOM error.(out-of-memory error); when set batch size to 16, still in vain; as a result, we use the ssg model; set batch size to 8, might work
+ - 3h30s training and eval for 1 epoch; after 6 epochs, the overall test accuracy reaches 89.22%;

 ### semantic segmentation model(S3DIS)